 After agreements have been signed, the management of such contractors must be incorporated into the overarching management duties.
 Contractors can have a detrimental influence on costs and timelines, which can cause a project to derail or even fail.

-Therefore, periodic status updates are required to examine contractor contracts, get progress reports, and evaluate job performance to ensure that contractors adhere to the contract criteria.
+Therefore, periodic status updates are required to examine contractor contracts, get progress reports, and evaluate job performance to ensure contractors adhere to the contract criteria.
 Although you engage contractors because they are specialists in their field, you must supervise and track their work to ensure it moves according to plan.

 4. Finalizing Procurement